 If a foreigner applies for work permit prolongation, they may continue to be employed from the expiry of their work permit to the final decision on the prolongation of the work permit.

 Employment Permits may only be extended with a view to the labour market situation in cases where the following is involved:

-The regional office of the Public Employment Service shall assess the foreigner’s application for extending unemployment permit with a view to whether or not the office currently registers job-seekers for whom the job position currently filled by the foreigner would be an appropriate employment.
+The regional office of the Public Employment Service shall assess the foreigner’s application for extending Employment Permit with a view to whether or not the office currently registers job-seekers for whom the job position currently filled by the foreigner would be an appropriate employment.

-A precondition of extending the foreigner’s employment with the same employer is the foreigner obtaining an employment permit from the regional office of the Public Employment Service and a permit to continue residing in the territory of the Czech Republic granted by the relevant office of the Asylum and Migration Policy Department at the Ministry of the Interior.
+A precondition of extending the foreigner’s employment with the same employer is the foreigner obtaining an Employment Permit from the regional office of the Public Employment Service and at the same time, they will also have a valid residence permit in the Czech Republic.